 Now I’m waiting.

 With waiting comes new and unstructured writing time.
 My first thought is always what novel I’m going to write next.
 It’s always the novel I think of first.
-Since 2007, when I started writing STASH, I’ve almost exclusively written novels: CLEAN BREAK (2012), THE FINISH LINE, A SERIOUS LAPSE, THE CULLING.
+Since 2007, when I started writing STASH, I’ve almost exclusively written novels: CLEAN BREAK (2012), THE FINISH LINE, FLIGHT RISK, THE CULLING.
 And now, THE SUITOR.

 I’ve written two or three short stories across that time.
 No poems.
 No scripts.
 But I have penned a number of love cards to my family, and I’ve written and presented several Pecha Kuchas.